ons-cherif/OperationalizingMLModel/README.md

 ## Overview

 This project is part of the Udacity Azure ML Nanodegree.
-It aims to Deploy a Model, configure logging and consume its endpoint by providing a URI and a key using consume tab under the Model pane within the endpoint section on Azure ML.
-This model is then compared to an Azure ML SDK implementation of the same steps.
+It aims to Deploy a Model, configure logging by enablibg "Application Insights" and consume its endpoint by the provided URI and a key from the endpoint details page.
+Then using the same created Experiment, same cluster and the same already uploaded dataset we created and published a pipeline REST endpoint using the Azure ML SDK within Jupyter.

 ## Architectural Diagram